Pet CVs for renting: how to get a landlord to accept your pet (2026)

 • Vaccinations

-This is mainly to show you’re a responsible pet parent.
+This is mainly to show you’re a responsible pet owner.

 Now, this may sound odd, but it’s a really key step.
-A statement from a previous landlord or neighbour, if you have one, that your pet caused no issues, can go a long way to build trust.
+A statement from an old landlord or neighbour, if you have one, that your pet caused no issues, can go a long way to build trust.
+It’s a way of building up their rental history.

 References options could include:

-• Previous landlords or letting agents: This is the gold standard.
+• Landlords or letting agents: A landlord reference is the gold standard.

 • Your vet: To confirm the pet is healthy and up-to-date on treatments.